phetsims/phet-info/doc/phet-software-design-patterns.md

 Notes on PhET's decisions regarding mixin vs trait can be found here: https://github.com/phetsims/scenery/issues/700

-Summarizing the above, traits and mixins are similar in that both allow code injection and reuise for a class without requiring inheritance.
+Summarizing the above, traits and mixins are similar in that both allow code injection and reuse for a class without requiring inheritance.
 The difference between mixin/trait and inheritance is that a class can receive all the methods and features of the mixin/trait without the semantics of "being a kind of" the mixin/trait.